Is marijuana legal in Washington, DC?

 Concentrates are legally sold by dispensaries in Washington, DC.
 Recreational legislation does not explicitly mention dabs so caution is advised.

-How many recreational dispensaries are in Washington, DC?
+How many recreational dispensaries are open in Washington, DC?

 Aside from marijuana, no.